 Meditation: A Key to Growing in Holiness

 Why meditate?
-Fr.
-Ripperger answers that question above: one cannot become as holy as God wills without meditation.
+One cannot become as holy as God wills without meditation.
 The saints all meditated (and ascended to higher levels of prayer).
 One cannot conquer venial sin without meditation, a claim I had never heard before!